Skip to content

 Using the nccl backend

-We can now change the line dist.init_process_group(backend='gloo') to use the 'nccl' backend.
+We can now change the line BACKEND = 'gloo' to use the 'nccl' backend in the top of train.py.

 $ sbatch sbatch_pytorch.sh